EduPav/spoodler/docs/pending.md

 ## Pending

+- Add user model:
+  - JWT
+  - user authentication
+- Add tests for all new user related classes and methods
 - Fix not found page when reaching a weird route through api.
 It should be structured json.
 - Add pagination?
 Fill more values in sample db for experiments with UI.
 - Create statistics page.